Understanding Curriculum and Courses

 Step 3: In-app text explains next steps.
 Click “Create curriculum.”

 Step 5: Select or create the subject.

 Read about lenses and setup how-to here.

 Step 7: Add assessments by clicking “Add assessments” and browsing for the appropriate assessments.

 Step 8: Add parent reports (if applicable).

-For more information on standards-based grading report card configuration, click here to register for a webinar.
+For more information on standards-based grading report card configuration, click here to watch a webinar on-demand.

 Multi-Curriculum or Multi-Subject Course